Analysis | The forgotten — and ignored — context for the emergence of the Hunter Biden laptop story

 That summary excludes a lot of detail, some known at the time the Post story broke, some that only emerged afterward.
 Here, in the form of a timeline, is detail that seems salient to our current consideration of how the Post got the material from the laptop as well as what was known at the time.

 The 2016 election.
 It’s critical to remember what happened in the 2016 election cycle.
-Then, WikiLeaks published two large clusters of documents stolen by Russian hackers from the Democratic National Committee’s network and from John Podesta, a top aide to the Democratic nominee, Hillary Clinton.
+Then WikiLeaks published two large clusters of documents stolen by Russian hackers from the Democratic National Committee’s network and from John Podesta, a top aide to the Democratic nominee, Hillary Clinton.
 The Podesta material in particular was released in tranches for days beginning Oct.
 7, 2016.
 It was real information, understood even then to have been a product of Russian efforts, that became fodder for criticism of Clinton.

 After the election, we learned the full scope of Russia’s involvement in the election.
 Suddenly, the coverage of the WikiLeaks material took on a new light: It was stolen by a foreign government to try to influence U.S. politics.
 Media companies reconsidered their coverage; should there have been more caution about playing into the hands of a foreign influence campaign?